College Success for Single Mothers - Application for Community Colleges

-College Success for Single Mothers is a three-year project, launched in January, 2020, funded by ECMC Foundation.
-Building on the findings from NCTN’s 2019 report, No Matter What Obstacle is Thrown My Way, the project will assist eight community colleges to identify the needs of single mother students on campus and develop and expand key practices and services to enhance their success in college and careers.
+College Success for Single Mothers is a three-year project (2020-2022) funded by ECMC Foundation.
+The project will assist eight community colleges to identify the needs of single mother students on campus and develop a plan to expand key practices and services to enhance their success in college and careers.
+Selected colleges will form a cross-functional task force of decision makers, practitioners, and stakeholders to carry out the activities of the project and receive a $10,000 stipend.

-To achieve the project goals, NCTN will partner with the Program Evaluation and Research Group at Endicott College, developers of the Family Friendly Campus Toolkit: Using Data to Improve Outcomes, and Achieving the Dream, a national leader in the community college reform movement which recently launched a Community College Women Succeed initiative to support the 277 institutions in the ATD Network.
+To achieve the project goals, NCTN will partner with the Program Evaluation and Research Group at Endicott College, developers of the Family Friendly Campus Toolkit: Using Data to Improve Outcomes, and Achieving the Dream, a national leader in the community college reform.
 These two organizations complement NCTN’s expertise designing effective college and career pathways for adult learners.

 Project Director: Sandy Goodman, Director of Career Pathways, National College Transition Network